ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

 First of all, we're importing the necessary packages.
 Then, we define the endpoint with the necessary headers, that we got from Postman.
 Even though my request is exactly the same as in Postman, for some reason it would not work.
 I later discovered that the issue is due to the <span style="color: white; background-color: black;">stream</span> argument.
 When accessing a streaming API, it is very important to specifiy this aspect.
-With code, our request is successful, however, it doesn't produce any output.
+With the previous code, our request is successful, however, it doesn't produce any output.
 We need to find a way to create an open connection, where results are streamed and displayed in real time.

 Let's add this piece of code: